Trial opens for failed Islamic State attack on French church

 The incident came amid a series of Islamist extremist attacks in 2015-2016 that rocked France.
 Another Paris court is currently holding a two-month trial into January 2015 attacks that killed 17 people at satirical newspaper Charlie Hebdo and a kosher supermarket.

-While all the gunmen in those attacks were killed by police, Ghlam survived his attempted bombing three months later, and begins a monthlong trial starting Monday on charges of murder and attempted terrorist murder.
+While all the gunmen in those attacks were killed by police, Ghlam survived his attempted bombing three months later, and began a monthlong trial starting Monday on charges of murder and attempted terrorist murder.

 Ghlam, who faces life in prison if convicted, denies wrongdoing.

-Nine other defendants will be tried alongside him.
+Nine other defendants are being tried alongside him.
 Seven are believed to have provided logistical assistance such as weapons and protective vests.

 The other two are extremists accused of guiding his attempted attack, who are believed to be in Syria and possibly dead.
 The third sponsor, Abdelhamid Abaaoud, was killed by police after allegedly coordinating the worst attacks on France since World War II, coordinated assaults on Nov.
 13, 2015, on the Bataclan concert hall in Paris, France’s national stadium and multiple cafes.